-.1 the horizontal field of vision from the various workstations, including the arc of individual blind sectors and the sum of blind sectors forward of the beam (over an arc of $180^{\circ}$ from side to side right ahead);
+.1 the horizontal field of vision from the various workstations, including the arc of individual blind sectors and the sum of blind sectors forward of the beam (over an arc of 180° from side to side right ahead);

-.2 the vertical field of vision over the bow from the conning station and the workstation for navigation and maneuvering, including the line of sight under the upper edge of the window from standing working position at the workstation;

-.3 window arrangement, including inclination, dimensions, framing and height of lower and upper edge above bridge deck surface as well as the height of the deckhead.

-1.6.2 Bridge layout drawings showing:

-.1 the bridge layout, including the configuration and location of all bridge workstations, including workstations for additional bridge functions (refer also to 7.1);

-.2 configuration and dimensions of workstation consoles including console foundations.

-1.6.3 Equipment location drawings showing:

-.1 location of instruments and equipment in all workstation consoles;

-.2 location of equipment located elsewhere on the bridge (refer also to 7.1).

-1.6.4 List of equipment showing:
+- .2 the vertical field of vision over the bow from the conning station and the workstation for navigation and maneuvering, including the line of sight under the upper edge of the window from standing working position at the workstation; - .3 window arrangement, including inclination, dimensions, framing and height of lower and upper edge above bridge deck surface as well as the height of the deckhead. - 1.6.2 Bridge layout drawings showing: - .1 the bridge layout, including the configuration and location of all bridge workstations, including workstations for additional bridge functions; - .2 configuration and dimensions of workstation consoles including console foundations. - 1.6.3 Equipment location drawings showing: - .1 location of instruments and equipment in all workstation consoles; - .2 location of equipment located elsewhere on the bridge. - 1.6.4 List of equipment showing: